Nelkon01/tic-tac-toe/README.md

 - Background Image was <a href="https://www.freepik.com/free-vector/memphis-seamless-pattern-background_16396978.htm#query=tic%20tac%20toe%20Background&position=0&from_view=search&track=ais">Image by rawpixel.com</a> on Freepik
 - Favicon image was <a href="https://www.flaticon.com/free-icons/tic-tac-toe" title="tic tac toe icons">Tic tac toe icons created by Freepik - Flaticon</a>
+- The image on winning modal was <a href="https://www.freepik.com/free-vector/hand-holding-winner-trophy-cup-award_3949342.htm#query=win&position=20&from_view=search&track=sph">Image by macrovector</a> on Freepik
+- Background image on winning modal was <a href="https://www.freepik.com/free-vector/podium-with-falling-confetti-round-gold-shiny_32230557.htm#query=winner%20background&position=26&from_view=search&track=ais">Image by upklyak</a> on Freepik
 ### Acknowledgements